csusbdt/sfmlproj/MAC.md

 ## Overview

-This doc explains how to set up the contents of the xcode folder, which is used to store files needed for building for OS X targets.
+This doc explains how to build SFML under OS X and how to set up an Xcode project for the project.

 ## Prerequisites

-- Xcode
+- Xcode (Command line tools need to be installed; see below.)
 - CMake
 - Doxygen (optional; needed only to generate docs)

+To install the Xcode command line tools, start Xcode and select _Xcode ...
+Preferences_, then select the _Downloads_ tab, and then install _Command Line Tools_ if not already installed.

 ## Clone and build SFML 2

-Clone SFML 2.
+Clone SFML 2 outside of $PROJ.

     mkdir sfml2
     cd sfml2